PROBIC/mGEMS/docs/TUTORIAL.md

 desktop computer.

 ### <a name="referencedata"></a>Reference data
-Download and extract the relevant reference data from zenodo
+The reference data from Mäklin et al. is available from zenodo
 - [*E. coli*](https://zenodo.org/record/3724112)
 - [*E. faecalis*](https://zenodo.org/record/3724101)
 - [*S. aureus*](https://zenodo.org/record/3724135)
+Construction of the reference dataset(s) is describe in more detail in Mäklin et al. 2020.

-by running
+Download and extract the *E. coli* dataset by running
 ```
 wget https://zenodo.org/record/3724112/files/mGEMS-ecoli-reference-v1.0.0.tar.gz
 tar -zxvf mGEMS-ecoli-reference-v1.0.0.tar.gz
 ```
-Construction of the reference dataset(s) is describe in more detail in Mäklin et al. 2020.

 ### <a name="indexing"></a>Indexing
 Create a *31*-mer pseudoalignment index with Themisto using two